 You lead a global organization.
 Its success is dependent on effective cross-border collaboration.
-Both within and between global teams.
-Those teams need to understand the influence of cultural differences on their collaboration:
+Both in and between global teams.
+Here are five reasons why:

-That’s cost.
-What about results?
-When cross-border collaboration does not go well it means over budget, over schedule, poor quality, or a combination thereof.
+When collaboration in and between multinational teams does not go well it can mean over budget, over schedule, poor quality, or any combination thereof.

-Take the most important cross-border project.
-Go over budget 5%, over schedule 5%, reduce quality 5%, or any combination thereof.
+Take your most important project.
+Go over budget by 1%, over schedule by 1%, reduce quality by 1%, or any combination thereof.
 Quantify the impact of that on your bottom-line?

-You know your organization.
-You know the top performers.
-Estimate the impact on results if just one of your top performers is frustrated, unmotivated, or even leaves the team.
-Or even worse leaves the company.
+You know your team.
+You know the performers.
+Quantify the impact on the bottom-line if just one of your top performers is frustrated, unmotivated, or even leaves the team.

-Wait, let’s not forget your customers.
-You’re a global organisation.
+You’re a global organization.
 With colleagues in different countries.
 Interacting with customers in those countries, both corporate- and corporate-external.

 Back to Why it helps.